HouJingbo92/starter-hugo-academic/content/post/getting-started/index.md

   under preparation for the 2nd round review, and another one is under the 1st round review), ***Information Systems Research*** (under the 2nd round review), and ***Production and Operations Management*** (under preparation for the 2nd round review).
-I am also making good progress in preparing two papers targeted at ***Information Systems Research***.
+I am also making good progress in preparing two papers, targeted at  ***Information Systems Research***.
+These two ongoing projects were also presented in the major IS conferences (SCECR, CIST, etc.).
 In the next three years, I plan to keep working on these two streams with my dependable coauthors.
 In addition, with a strong interest in digital finance, I am ready to start two research projects related to cryptocurrency.
 A summary of my current ongoing projects is presented below.

   **1.**     **Jingbo Hou**, Ni Huang, Gordon Burtch, Yili Hong, Pei-yu Chen, “Evaluating the Efficacy of Platform-Imposed Application Costs for Managing Congestion in Online Matching Markets,” **in preparation for the 2nd round review, major revision, *Management Science*.
 Available at [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3946059).**